ggarbuglia/TfsExtensions/overview.md

 Then invokes SharePoint Powershell module cmdlets to upload the file(s) impersonating some user.
 Finally the remote temporal folder is removed.

 See the [overview](https://github.com/ggarbuglia/TfsExtensions/blob/master/PublishToSharePoint/overview.md) file for more detail.

+## Set Assembly Version Task

+This task finds all AssemblyInfo.* files on the given root path and replace the version on them.
+Also, if you use the SharedAssemblyInfo.* file on the root folder of your solution or elsewhere, you can make version changes there too.